Karrera-AI/knowledge-base/docs/Runbook.md

 				- Click Create.
 The Worker Pool service will be created.
 				- After this, look at the logs to see if everything is okay during the build.
 				- This build will deploy the the Artifact-Scrape-Consumer service into the app.

-	6.2 Deploy chat-Consumer in Worker Pool

-	6.3 Deploy scrape-consumer in Worker Pool

-	6.4 Deploy CV-Consumer in Worker Pool